 There you can hike through the dry forest to spectacular waterfalls and boiling mud pots or go on a combination tour to white water tube down the river, zipline through the trees and relax in the natural hot springs.

 As for natural landmarks, Guanacaste is home to some of the most magical places in Costa Rica.
 Besides the dreamy white sand beaches, there are charming waterfalls, sky blue rivers, active volcanoes and numerous sea caves to explore.
 Additionally, most of them are cheap or free things to do in Guanacaste!

-Some popular places are Catarata Llanos de Cortes, Sensoria and Rio Celeste in Tenorio Volcano National Park.
+Some popular places are Catarata Llanos de Cortes, Sensoria and the waterfalls in Ponderosa Adventure Park.
 You can experience rain forest, dry forest, volcano and beach all in one trip to Guanacaste!

 To best experience the wildlife and natural attractions in Guanacaste, a visit to the many national parks are a must.
 You won’t find many animals on the beaches like you would in the Osa Peninsula or Caribbean so you need to go inland.